By Jackie Veling

 Thankfully, avocados are an option to your keto-following dreams.
 Here’s how you can keep your Thanksgiving keto-friendly with a touch of avocado goodness.

 If you’re in charge of a starter or side, wow your friends with this tasty recipe.
-This savory

 The world of sides, where mashed potatoes and mac and cheese reign supreme, tends to be a little carb-heavy.
 This avocado cauliflower rice is a terrific alternative.